soberqian/Quora-Keywords-Crawler/README.md

 4.System requirements: Windows and Firefox browser 56.

-5. The java.xls is the outputfile about the keyword.
+5.The java.xls is the outputfile about the keyword.